NewsAppsUMD/first-news-app-umd/docs/index.rst

 .. note::

     Don't know what a dictionary is?
 That's okay.
 You can read more about them `here <https://learnpythonthehardway.org/book/ex39.html>`_ but the minimum you need to know now is that they are Python's way of handling each row in your CSV.
-The columns there, like ``id`` or ``gender``, are translated into "keys" on dictionary objects that you can access like ``row['id']``.
+The columns there, like ``callNumber`` or ``location``, are translated into "keys" on dictionary objects that you can access like ``row['id']``.

 A quirk of CSV objects is that once they're used they disappear.
 There's a good reason related to efficiency and memory limitations and all that but we won't bother with that here.
 Just take our word and use Python's built-in ``list`` function to convert this one to a permanent list.